We understand that family breakdown is an extremely difficult time. Swan Family Lawyers helps people facing the pain of

 Our family services are always tailored to meet your specific needs.

 We know that meeting the needs of your children during separation or divorce can be a difficult challenge.
-Issues might include parental and grandparental access, where your children will live, school choices, and how they will celebrate special events.
+Issues might include parental and grandparental access, where your children will live, school choices, and how the children will celebrate special events.
 As knowledgable lawyers for child custody family law in Australia, we’ll listen to you and give you clear advice.

 It’s the legal responsibility of both parents to financially support their children during separation or divorce.
 The amount to be paid by you or your former partner.
 A binding child support agreement can be agreed between you, or it can be assessed by the Child Support Agency using a statutory formula.

-Maintenance is the money that's paid to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
-You can apply as part of your property settlement proceedings or as a separate application.
+Maintenance is the financial support that is provided to a former partner following separation or divorce; it can be applied for if you were married or in a de facto relationship.
+You can apply for spousal maintenance as part of your property settlement proceedings or as a separate application.

 Divorce is the formal ending of marriage.
 It’s distinct from separation, which refers to the breakdown of a marriage.
 Divorce is also distinct from property settlement and children’s issues.
 If you need a court to make orders about either property or your children’s living arrangements, you need to make a separate application to the Family Law Courts.

 Financial Agreements set out how property and spousal maintenance will be dealt with if a marriage or de facto relationship ends in divorce.
 Without a Financial Agreement in place, a court will apply the ordinary principles of property settlement and spousal maintenance under the Family Law Act.

 Sometimes, full legal representation isn’t required or it may not be cost effective - which is why we offer limited representation.